Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/by-example.md

 Overall, reading and understanding sufficiently the [Convex Virtual Machine](/cvm) section is a prerequisite.
 However, one can naturally have a look at the examples first to get a sense of where all of this is going.

+Examples can be executed in the [sandbox](/sandbox) if desired, albeit some values might need adjustments.